smanolloff/qwop-gym/README.md

 ### W&B sweeps

-If you are a fan of [W&B sweeps](https://docs.wandb.ai/guides/sweeps), you can use the provided configs in `config/wandb/` and start your sweeps like so:
+If you are a fan of [W&B sweeps](https://docs.wandb.ai/guides/sweeps), you can use the provided configs in `config/wandb/` and create your sweeps like so:

 ```bash
 # create a new W&B sweep